cksystemsteaching/selfie/assignments/introductory-assignments.md

 **fetching vs. loading from memory**

-It is essential to understand that bits *fetched* from memory and executed happen to represent *code* at that given moment while bits *loaded* from memory into registers, then modified, and finally stored back in memory represent *data* at that given moment.
+It is essential to understand that bits fetched from memory and executed happen to represent code at that given moment while bits loaded from memory into registers, then modified, and finally stored back in memory represent data at that given moment.

 ### Central Processing Unit (CPU)

-In Selfie the von Neumann architecture is defined as a 64-bit machine, which means the CPU has a bit-width of 64-bit.
+In selfie, the von Neumann architecture is a 64-bit machine, which means the CPU has a bit-width of 64-bit.
 It also contains 32 general-purpose registers (processor registers) with 64-bit.
-With just 5 bits, we can talk to all 32 general-purpose registers (2^{5}), where the ID's go from 0 to 31.
+With five bits, we can talk to all 32 general-purpose registers (2^{5}), where the ID's go from 0 to 31.

-The **32 general-purpose register** in Selfie are defined as **Global Constants**:
+The 32 general-purpose registers in selfie are defined as Global Constants:

-**Global [Constant](https://en.wikipedia.org/wiki/Constant_(computer_programming))**: A constant with global scope, meaning that it is visible (hence accessible) throughout the program and the program cannot alter its value during normal execution, i.e., the value is constant.
+Global [Constant](https://en.wikipedia.org/wiki/Constant_(computer_programming)): A constant with global scope, meaning that it is visible (hence accessible) throughout the program and the program cannot alter its value during normal execution, i.e., the value is constant.

 | Label | Register Address |
 | --- 	| ---	|